forward/capify-ec2/readme.md

 #### Multiple Roles

-If you want to create tasks for servers using multiple roles, you can call 'ec2_roles' multiple times in your 'deploy.rb' as follows:
+If you want to create tasks for servers using multiple roles, you can call `ec2_roles` multiple times in your `deploy.rb` as follows:

 ```ruby
 ec2_roles :web